DEMENTIA CARE WITH I’M STILL HERE®

 At The Cohen Home, engagement and socialization are hallmarks of the care we provide the elderly.
-For residents with memory loss, moderate to severe dementia or more significant physical impairments, we offer a solution that respects the importance of familiar friends and surroundings.
+For residents with memory loss, moderate to severe dementia or more significant physical impairments, we offer a solution that respects the importance of purposeful engagement and familiar friends and surroundings.

 Pathways Neighborhood for Alzheimer’s and Memory Loss